Small time Chung-type LIL for L\'{e}vy processes: Explicit LIL for L e vy processes

-Having discussed the $\alpha$-stable like cases, we now consider L\'evy processes with polynomial tails near zero of {\it different} exponents.
+Having discussed the $\alpha$-stable like cases, we now consider L\' evy processes with polynomial tails near zero of \textit{different} exponents.
 The technique used for this example can be extended to any case with essentially regularly varying L\'{e}vy measure at zero.
-Let $X$ be a L\'evy process with triplet $(\gamma,0,\Pi)$, where $\Pi$ is given by with $2>\alpha_1\geq\alpha_2$ and $C_1,C_2\geq 0$, $C_1+C_2\neq 0$.
-We now analyze the pathwise behavior at zero in the cases when $\alpha_1>1$, $\alpha_1=1$, and $0<\alpha_1<1$, respectively.
-The second exponent $\alpha_2$ can be even negative.
+Let $X$ be a L\'evy process with triplet $(\gamma,0,\Pi)$, where $\Pi$ is given by